A Culture of Respect

 I believe the topic of safety in the aviation industry goes much deeper than a fear-based motivation.
 By nature, aviation is a dangerous field.

-Most pilots approach the skies in the same way surfers approach the ocean: with a deep respect.
+Most pilots approach the skies in the same way surfers approach the ocean: with deep respect.
 Although man has reached many technological advances in the way of flight, there is one thing that man will never be able to control, and that is the complete power of the skies.
 This reverence of the air and the dangers that accompany flight allow a pilot to see through a different lens than the obscured lens of fear.

 In recognition of both the power and the cruelty of the air, pilots show their due deference to the forces of nature.
 Therefore, the proper motivation would be a respect-based one with safety chief among its outcomes.
 This mentality creates a culture with safety at its center among every sect of the aviation world.